SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 ### How to install our Prometheus side by side with your existing Prometheus

-It is possible to have more than one Prometheus running in the same cluster when you have your existing Prometheus running in the cluster that you want to deploy our Chart with our Prometheus to.
-When installing our Helm Chart, set the following fields for the Prometheus node exporter to use a different port number than the default port number 9100.
+When installing our Helm Chart it is possible to have more than one Prometheus server running in the same cluster.
+You can deploy our solution more than once in the same cluster or in a cluster with an existing Prometheus server.
+To use a different port number than the default 9100 set the following fields for the Prometheus node exporter when installing our Helm Chart.
 For example:

 ```
 --set prometheus-node-exporter.service.port=9200 --set prometheus-node-exporter.service.targetPort=9200